albertattard/presentation-layered-jar/presentation/2020-09-22-presentation-remote-meetup.md

 # How does a _Dockerfile_ look like?

-- This is a typical _Dockerfile_ that hosts a Java 8 application
+- This is a simple _Dockerfile_ that hosts a Java 8 application

   ```dockerfile
   FROM adoptopenjdk:8u262-b10-jre-hotspot